 Here is our small interview with the living legend…

-Q: Hi, Cal, you’ve been the godfather of the PHP community and one of the most inspirational speakers at reputable PHP events around the world!
-Could you tell the audience a bit about yourself?
+Q: Hi, Cal, you’ve been the godfather of the PHP community and one of the most inspirational speakers at PHP events around the world!
+Could you tell the audience a little bit about yourself?

 A: I’m old.
 I’m old enough to remember when we only had 255 characters and a picture of poop wasn’t one of them.
 I’ve been programming computers since I was 18 years old.
 I was given a Commodore 64 for my birthday and from that point forward, I knew what I wanted to do with my life.

 I moved to PHP around 1999/2000 and have never looked back.
-I keep telling people that I will move to another language when I have a problem that can’t be solved in PHP.
+And so, I keep telling people that I will move to another language when I have a problem that can’t be solved in PHP.
 So far, everything I need to do can be done in PHP.
 So I keep using it.

-In my 34 year career, I’ve worked in several different languages and in several different communities.
+In my 34 year career, I’ve worked with several different languages and in several different communities.
 Of all the tech communities I’ve been a part of, the PHP community is my favorite by far.
 If you get involved in the PHP community, you are part of a huge family of developers who want you to succeed.
 It’s awesome.

 Q: What made you switch to the PHP ecosystem and the model of building open source technologies?

 A: I switched to PHP out of necessity.
 I was doing a project for my parent’s company.
 I had built them an entire web presence using Microsoft Windows, IIS, and ASP.
 (Classic, this is before .Net) I was using SQL Server as the backend.
 Then Microsoft decided that to use SQL Server on the web you had to have a different license.
 To get the new license, I had to upgrade my Windows Server licenses as well.
 All told, to move to the new paradigm – without any new functionality or real benefits – it was going to cost me $15,000.
 We didn’t have that kind of money.
 So I started looking around.
-There was this language called PHP hat talked to a database called MySQL and it looked interesting.
+There was this language called PHP that talked to a database called MySQL and it looked interesting.

 I rebuilt the entire system in PHP and MySQL on RedHat Linux for the cost of the hardware, $4,500.
 Since then I’ve only used PHP to build things.
 It is my Swiss Army Knife of programming.
 I write server management scripts, websites, WordPress plugins, all kinds of things using PHP.